efarrell1/efarrell1.github.io/content/posts/recency-bias-induction-head.md

-Figure 1 shows the probability of [B] or [C] occuring next as a function of the position of the second [A] token.
+Figure 1 shows the probability of [B] or [C] occuring next as a function of the position of the second [A] token, holding the position of the first [A] token constant.
 The probabilities of [B] and [C] are roughly equivalent when they are both far away from the current token (positions 4 - 7).
 When the second [A] token is within 4 tokens of the current token (positions 8 and later), the probability of [C] appearing next increases significantly, while the probability of [B] appearing next remains approximately the same.

 ![Induction head example](/induction-head-abac-example.png)

-{{< center >}} *Figure 2: Attention Patterns in layer 1 for the final row of the table above.* {{< /center >}}       <br>
+{{< center >}} *Figure 2: Attention Patterns in Layer 1 for the final row of the table above.* {{< /center >}}       <br>

-Figure 2 above shows the layer 1 attention patterns for the final row of the table when the second [A] token is at position 10.
-As you can see, L1H6 is the induction head.
+Figure 2 shows the Layer 1 attention patterns for the final row of the table when the second [A] token is at position 10.
+L1H6 is the induction head.
 The final [A] token attends slightly more strongly to the [C] token than the [B] token.
 This is consistent with the output in Figure 1 above where [C] has a higher probability than [B] when the second [A] token is at position 10.

-### Explanation for dependence
+### Positional dependence of attention

 We can extend the information in Figure 2 by plotting the attention patterns in the induction head for the final position in the sequence as a function of the position of the second [A] token -- Figure 3 below.